Stable Insights

 • Utilization data reveals that DCFCs, once deemed poor investments due to low utilization, are now becoming profitable across many US states.

-• L2 (AC) utilization also saw rapid growth, though not as pronounced as L3, with an average increase of 33% from 4.9% in January 2023 to 6.5% in December 2023.
+• L2 (AC) utilization also continued to grow, though not as pronounced as L3, with an average increase of 9% from 13.3% in July 2023 to 14.5% in June 2024.

 • The entry of higher-range, faster-charging vehicles into the market has led to demand for EV charging to outpace EV sales, significantly increasing public DCFC utilization.

-Average DCFC utilization by state
+Average DCFC utilization by state (Q2 '24)

 The average estimated utilization for Level 3 (DCFC) chargers by stations tracked by Stable Auto